-What are the most commonly used order types for online stock trading?
+What are the most commonly used order types for online stock trading and investing in the stock market?
 They are: market orders, limit orders, stop orders, trailing stop orders, and conditional orders.

 Let’s take a quick dive into each order type and break them down one by one.
 PS – Make sure you have the best online broker to trade with before you get started!